Know before you go

 Until our 2019 vacation in California, we never used a SIM card during our vacation.
 Somehow we never needed it, because you have free wifi in almost every hotel and now there are also free hotspots in almost every store, restaurant and coffee shop.

-Free Entrance Days in the National Parks
+Days with free admission to the National Parks

 Veterans Day